 Finally, we argue that the most important refinements in the area of regulatory evaluation would be for agencies involved to adhere more to the framework of what is generally considered a carefully done cost-benefit study and for agencies to make greater actual use of appropriately done cost-benefit studies when recommending regulations.

 Kniesner, Thomas J. and Viscusi, W. Kip, "Why Relative Economic Position Does not Matter: A Cost Benenit Analysis" (2002).
 Center for Policy Research.
-Paper 183.
+183.

 Creative Commons License